Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Avoid High-Copper Foods

-Strictly avoid high-copper foods, such as shellfish, liver,
+Strictly avoid high-copper foods, such as shellfish,

 and chocolate, which can exacerbate